meeshkan/unmock.github.io/docs/expectations.md

 ### Spy calls 101

-As noted above, a service spy is essentially a list of request-response pairs.
+As noted above, a service spy is essentially a wrapper around a list of request-response pairs.
 Each member of the list is a **spy call**, representing a single call to a service.
 Accessing individual calls helps with more detailed behavior verification when the spy is called more than once and also lets you access the response returned by an Unmock service.

-You can access individual calls via the [SinonJS spy](https://sinonjs.org/releases/v7.4.1/spies/) as follows:
+You can access individual calls via the [spy API](https://sinonjs.org/releases/v7.4.1/spies/) as follows:

 ```js
 const firstCall = githubSpy.firstCall; // First call